kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 ## What does it mean to prove the EVM: the transition from EVM to ZK-EVM?

-A ZK-EVM is simply a zk-Rollup that is compatible with Ethereum.
+A ZK-EVM is simply an EVM implementation that is provable.
+To simplify, some people call Ethereum-compatible ZK-Rollups "ZK-EVMs".
 This means that users should be able to interact with it as if they were interacting with Ethereum (or almost).
-For instance, users will use the same tools on a ZK-EVM than on Ethereum L1, such as the same wallet (e.g. Metamask).
+For instance, users will use the same tools on a Ethereum-compatible ZK-Rollup (e.g. Scroll) than on Ethereum L1, such as the same wallet (e.g.
+Metamask).
 Developers' smart contracts should be deployable to a ZK-EVM without any (or little) changes.

-This is powerful in the sense that the cryptography part is abstracted away.
+This is powerful in the sense that the cryptography and proving part is abstracted away.
 Users continue to interact with a high-level abstraction they're familiar with: the EVM.
 In that sense, the iterative "build on existing work" aspect of innovation is preserved in the Ethereum ecosystem.
+Builders are able to harness the scalability power of SNARKs and STARKs while being able to write Solidity and EVM compatible smart contract languages.

 Other actors in the zk-Rollup ecosystem have decided to start over and break compatibility with the EVM.
-This includes for instance [Starknet](https://www.starknet.io/en), also powered by the CairoVM.
-Users and developers on Starknet need to get used to using new tools and technologies, but do not have to suffer from EVM legacy.
+This includes for instance [Starknet](https://www.starknet.io/en), an non-EVM compatible L2 powered by the CairoVM.
+Users and developers on Starknet need to get used to using new tools and technologies, but benefit from lower costs since Cairo is specifically built for ZK.
 Kakarot places a somewhat different bet: the EVM will remain the dominant common abstraction layer in crypto and Cairo will be the strongest ZK-VM.
 Therefore, it makes sense to both:

-- build an EVM in 2024,
+- launch an EVM environment on Starknet in 2024, thus making it a MultiVM L2,
 - bet on the Cairo powerhouse for the years to come.

 Kakarot users stand to benefit both from the Ethereum network effect and the